Adaptive Cruise Control

 Adaptive cruise control is just a preview of the technology being developed by both companies.
 These systems are being enhanced to include collision warning capabilities that will warn drivers through visual and/or audio signals that a collision is imminent and that braking or evasive steering is needed.

-For more information on cruise control, check out the links on the next page.
+For more information on cruise control, check out the links below.